-Each student that has been accepted to Rio Grande will be assigned an academic advisor.
+Each student that has been accepted to Rio Grande will be assigned an academic advisor and success coach.
 The program director and/or the clinical coordinator will be the academic advisor/s to the students accepted into the program.
 The students will receive guidance in academic, behavioral, and clinical areas.